Vinesh Phogat returns to grand welcome after Paris heartbreak

-Wrestler Vinesh Phogat arrived at in New Delhi on Saturday morning after she was in Paris Olympics for being overweight after reaching the 50kg final.
+Wrestler Vinesh Phogat arrived in New Delhi on Saturday morning after she was disqualified in the Paris Olympics for being overweight after reaching the 50kg final.

 Phogat had to stay back in Paris after she had appealed to the Court of Arbitration for Sport for a joint silver which was eventually dismissed on Wednesday.